gfx-rs/wgpu-rs/examples/conservative-raster/README.md

 The demonstration here is implemented by rendering a triangle to a low-resolution target and then upscaling it with nearest-neighbor filtering.
 The outlines of the triangle are then rendered in the original solution, using the same vertex shader as the triangle.
+Pixels only drawn with conservative rasterization enabled are depicted red.

 ## To Run